golioth/developer-training/website/docs/zephyr-training/02_helloworld/convert_to_logging.md

 Golioth](/docs/golioth-exploration) we observed logs being sent to the Golioth servers.

-The Golioth Zephyr SDK implements a backend for the Zephyr Logging system to make remote logging possible.
+The Golioth Firmware SDK implements a backend for the Zephyr Logging system to make remote logging possible.
 If you have Zephyr Logging turned on, and have added the Golioth System Client to your project ([we'll get to that](../golioth) in a little while) you can automatically send your logs to the cloud by enabling